-Our Company, previously known as Foga Holdings Limited, was incorporated in the Cayman Islands on July 26, 2011 as an exempted company with limited liability in preparation for a listing of our Shares on the Main Board of the Hong Kong Stock Exchange.
-The Company is an investment holding company and its subsidiaries are principally engaged in developing, licensing and operating online games (the "listing business") in the PRC.
+Our Company, previously known as Foga Holdings Limited, was incorporated in the Cayman Islands on July 26, 2011 as an exempted company with limited liability.
+The Company is an investment holding company and its subsidiaries are principally engaged in developing, licensing and operating online games (the "business") in the PRC.

-Prior to the incorporation of the Company and completion of the Reorganization, our listing business was carried out by our PRC Operational Entities, which were under the control of the Controlling Shareholders.
-Pursuant to the Reorganization, our PRC Operational Entities and the listing business were under the effective control of Feidong and the Company ultimately through the Contractual Arrangements.
+Prior to the incorporation of the Company and completion of the Reorganization, our business was carried out by our PRC Operational Entities, which were under the control of the Controlling Shareholders.
+Pursuant to the Reorganization, our PRC Operational Entities and the business were under the effective control of Feidong and the Company ultimately through the Contractual Arrangements.
 The Company had not been involved in any other business prior to the Reorganization and its operations do not meet the definition of a business.
-The Reorganization is merely a reorganization of our listing business and does not result in any changes in the substance or management of our business or the Controlling Shareholders before and after the Reorganization.
-Accordingly, the financial information of the companies now comprising the Group is presented using the carrying value of our listing business for all periods presented.
+The Reorganization is merely a reorganization of our business and does not result in any changes in the substance or management of our business or the Controlling Shareholders before and after the Reorganization.
+Accordingly, the financial information of the companies now comprising the Group is presented using the carrying value of our business for all periods presented.

-The consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated cash flow statements of the Group for the Track Record Period have been prepared on a consolidated basis and include the results of operations of the companies now comprising the Group for the Track Record Period as if the current group structure had been in existence throughout the Track Record Period.
+The consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated cash flow statements of the Group for the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013 have been prepared on a consolidated basis and include the results of operations of the companies now comprising the Group for the three years ended December 31, 2010, 2011 and 2012 and 2012 and the six months ended June 30, 2013 as if the current group structure had been in existence throughout the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013 as of December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013.
 The consolidated balance sheets of the Group as of December 31, 2010, 2011 and 2012 and June 30, 2013 have been prepared to include the assets and liabilities of the companies comprising the Group as of the respective dates as if the current group structure had been in existence as of those dates or since their respective dates of acquisition, incorporation or establishment, as the case may be, where they did not exist at those dates.
-All intragroup transactions and balances between group companies have been eliminated on consolidation.
+All intra-group transactions and balances between group companies have been eliminated on consolidation.